sara-nl/griddocs/source/Pages/Practices/topos/topos_example.rst

 Quick overview of ToPoS
 =======================

 ToPoS, however, does not work with the notion of lines but rather with a notion of a set (called a "pool") and items within that set (called "tokens").
 ToPoS is a RESTful webservice, and in order to use it, it is helpful to have a notion of the REST-style of software architecture.
-You can find the reference document for the 4.1 version of ToPoS at `Topos Reference Manual`_.
+You can find the reference document for the 4.1 version of ToPoS at `ToPoS Reference Manual`_.

 In short, you upload (a set of) information to the ToPoS service, which it makes available for download under a unique token URL.
 Each token URI exists only in the namespace of a certain pool URI - in other words, each token is part of a pool.
 The system allows you to ask for the next available token in a certain pool, and optionally lock that token for a certain time.
 If a token is locked, it means it will not be given out by the service for the specified amount of time.
 A lock in itself can also be managed through a unique lock URL, meaning you can delete or prolong the lock, if that should be needed.